Close

 a.
 Particulars of Remuneration of Directors, KMPs and Employees

-A statement containing the details of the Remuneration of Directors, KMPs and Employees as required under Section 197(12) of the Companies Act, 2013 read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is given as Annexure ‘C’ to this Report.
+A statement containing the details of the Remuneration of Directors, KMPs and Employees as required under Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is given as ‘Annexure C? to this Report.

-However, as per the provisions of Section 136 of the Companies Act, 2013, the report and financial statements are being sent to the Members and others entitled thereto after excluding the disclosure on particulars of employees as required under Section 197(12) of the Companies Act, 2013 read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
-The disclosure is available for inspection by the Members at the Registered Office of your Company during business hours (9:30 A.M. to 5:30 P.M.) on all working days of the Company up to the date of the ensuing AGM.
-Any Member interested in obtaining a copy thereof, may write an email to investorrelations@ britindia.com
+197(12) of the Companies Act, 2013 read with Rule 5(2) and 5(3) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+The disclosure is available for inspection by the Members at the Registered Office of your Company during business hours (9:30 A.M. to 5:30 P.M.) on all working days of the Company up to the date of the ensuing ACM.
+Any Member interested in obtaining a copy thereof, may write an email to the Company at investorrelations@britindia.com.

 b.
 Britannia Industries Limited Phantom Option Scheme 2021

-d.
-Disclosure on Sexual Harassment of Women at Workplace
+c.
+Disclosure under Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013

-As per the requirement of the Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 (‘POSH Act’) and Rules made thereunder, your Company have constituted Internal Complaints Committee for providing a redressal mechanism pertaining to sexual harassment of women employees at workplace.
+Pursuant to the Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 (‘POSH Act?) read with the Rules made thereunder, your Company has adopted an Anti- Sexual Harassment Policy and constituted Internal Complaints Committee for providing a redressal mechanism pertaining to sexual harassment of employees at workplace.

 VI.
-GOVERNANCE/SECRETARIAL
+GOVERNANCE

 a.
 Corporate Governance

-A Report on Corporate Governance for the financial year ended 31 March 2022 along with the Statutory Auditor’s Certificate on compliance with the provisions of corporate governance under SEBI Listing Regulations, 2015 is forming part of the Annual Report.
+Pursuant to Regulation 34(3) and Schedule V of the SEBI Listing Regulations, 2015, a Corporate Governance Report along with the Statutory Auditors Certificate on compliance with the provisions of corporate governance prescribed under SEBI Listing Regulations, 2015 is forming part of the Annual Report.

 b.
-Business Responsibility Report
+Business Responsibility and Sustainability Report

 c.
 Annual Return